vezaynk/Optimium/README.md

 `type-link`: Adding this tag converts the post into a link.
 The link data is taken from the post's body.
 Meaning that to link to `http://example.com`, the post's body will have to be `http://example.com` and **nothing else**.

 `type-custom`: The body is outputted completely in the index in `HTML` form.
 This means that you can enter any `html` you like into the body and it will be outputted instead of the card.

+`type-raw`: On index pages, the body of the post is outputted instead of the excerpt.

 #Best Practices
 ##Comments